 The main purpose of the hiring guide is to assist the HR manager in hiring and onboarding.
 This guide serves to outline the roles and responsibilities of the employees you are looking to hire.
 It should contain information on the types of contracts for each position as well.
 Also, including an HR annual training plan template in your hiring guide is beneficial.

 Note: As an HR manager, you will need to decide whether the hiring process will be outsourced or handled within the company.
-If hiring is done from inside the company, a strategic onboarding process must be established to ensure successful recruitment and retention.
+If hiring is done from inside the company, a strategic onboarding process must be established to ensure effective recruitment and retention.

 Workplace Satisfaction Guide Personal

-Taking care of new hires is important, but don’t forget about your veteran employees.
+Taking care of new hires is important, but don’t forget about your current employees.
 Long term employees need to feel continually valued and supported as well.
 In your HR plan, you should invest part of your budget for the personal and professional development of each employee in the team.

-Investing in employee wellbeing creates greater workplace satisfaction.
-Providing employees with the right personal development tools for success is key.
 Employees that feel supported display greater motivation for achieving their own goals and career aspirations.

 Inside the HR policy, you should think about including a practical guide from the company.
-Contained in this guide, would be the company vision and mission, proper conduct guides and conflict resolution codes
+Contained in this guide, would be the company vision and mission, proper conduct guides and conflict resolution codes.

-6. Build your HR strategic Plan
+6. Build your HR Strategic Plan

 A solid HR plan is fundamental to achieving company goals.
 If you don’t have the correct tools to do the job, you’ll end up exhausting yourself creating a plan that will miss the mark in the end.